Skip advert

 Advertisement

-The Corsa is Vauxhall’s ever-popular supermini, having consistently been among the top five best-selling cars in the UK for more than a decade.
-The fourth-generation model introduced in 2014 wasn’t particularly groundbreaking in any area (it was actually a heavy facelift of the 2006 version), but as an overall package it’s very good indeed and has enough quality to take on the class leaders.
+The Corsa is Vauxhall’s ever-popular supermini, having consistently placed among the top five best selling cars in the UK for over a decade and a half.
+And it’s with good reason too: while the latest model isn’t particularly groundbreaking in any area, as an overall package it’s very good indeed and has enough quality to take on the class leaders.

 Advertisement - Article continues below